Payment of Wages: Wisconsin

 Author: Vicki M. Lambert, The Payroll Advisor

 - Wisconsin employers may pay wages in cash, by check or by direct deposit.
 See Wage Payment Methods.

 - Most employees in Wisconsin must be paid at least monthly, although more frequent paydays are permitted.
 See Pay Frequency.

 - Employers may make deductions from the wages of an employee for loss, theft, damage or faulty workmanship under certain conditions.
 See Permitted and Prohibited Wage Deductions.

 - Employees' paychecks, pay envelopes, or other paper accompanying employees' wage payments must clearly state certain information.
 Employers may use a reasonable coding system.
 Pay statements must be provided to employees paid by direct deposit.
 See Pay Statement Requirements.

 - Employees, other than sales agents employed on a commission basis, who quit voluntarily or who are discharged involuntarily must be paid in full no later than the employee's next regular payday.
 A different rule applies in cases of separation due to a merger, liquidation, relocation or cessation of business.
 See Termination Pay.

 - Not less than five days after the death of an employee, but before the filing of a petition or application for administration of the decedent's estate, an employer may turn over the deceased employee's unpaid wages to certain individuals in a particular order of priority set by law.
 See Deceased Employee Wages.

 - Wages that are unclaimed by an employee for one year are considered abandoned property.
-Wisconsin law requires employers to review their financial records annually to determine whether they are holding any unclaimed wages.
-Employers must file annual reports electronically, notify affected employees, and remit any unclaimed property to the state treasurer.
+Payroll cards are generally presumed abandoned after five years.
+Employers must electronically file annual reports of unclaimed property, notify affected employees and remit any unclaimed property to the state Department of Revenue.
 See Unclaimed Wages.